cryptoadvance/specter-desktop/docs/WalletCreationGuide.md

 2. **Running the App**
    - Start the Specter Desktop app.
    - It should automatically detect Bitcoin Core if it's using a default data folder.
-   - If not, set rpcuser and rpcpassword in the Bitcoin Core's bitcoin.conf file or directly in the Specter app settings.
+   - If not, set rpcuser and rpcpassword in the Bitcoin Core's bitcoin.conf file and directly in the Specter app settings.
 [Node Connecting Guide](docs/connect-your-node.md).

 3. **Creating a Wallet**
    - In Specter, navigate to the wallet creation section.
-   - Before proceeding, make sure to import your hardware or software wallet device (e.g., Ledger, BitBox, Electrum, ...) into Specter Desktop.
-Specter Desktop is not a hot wallet and works best in conjunction with hardware wallets for added security.
-See [installation guide](docs/DeviceCreationGuide.md) for more information about this important topic.
+   - **Important:** Before proceeding, ensure you have imported your hardware wallet device (e.g., Ledger, BitBox, Trezor) into Specter Desktop.
+Specter is specifically designed to enhance security by working with hardware wallets, providing an extra layer of protection compared to hot wallets.
+For detailed instructions on connecting your hardware wallet, refer to the [Device Creation Guide](docs/DeviceCreationGuide.md).
-   - Choose the option for a single-signature wallet.
+   - Choose the option for a single-signature wallet if you are setting up a wallet with one device.
+For enhanced security, consider setting up a multi-signature wallet.
-   - Follow the prompts to generate a new seed.
-This seed is crucial for accessing your funds and should be backed up securely.
+   - If you are creating a single-signature wallet, follow the prompts to generate a new seed on your hardware wallet.
+Remember, this seed is crucial for accessing your funds and should be backed up securely and never entered on the computer.
-   - Configure wallet settings as per your preference.

-5. **Backing Up the Wallet**
+4. **Backing Up the Wallet**
-   - After creating the wallet, make sure to back up the seed securely.
+   - After creating the wallet, it's crucial to back up the seed securely.
-   - Specter recommends storing seeds on steel for long-term durability against elements like fire and water.
+   - For single-signature wallets, where the loss of the seed equates to the loss of funds, Specter strongly recommends storing seeds on steel.
+This method provides long-term durability against elements like fire and water, ensuring your backup remains intact in various scenarios.
-   - Storing seeds on steel plates is more crucial for Single-Signature (SingleSig) wallets because access to the seed alone grants full control over the funds.
-In Multi-Signature (MultiSig) wallets, the requirement for multiple keys to authorize transactions reduces the risk of a single seed compromise leading to complete loss of funds.
-However, it's still essential to securely store all seeds in a MultiSig wallet to ensure key availability in emergencies, especially for significant amounts of cryptocurrency.
+   - While still advisable for multi-signature setups, steel backups in multisig configurations are slightly less critical since the loss of a single seed doesn’t necessarily mean loss of funds, provided other signatures are available.
+However, it is still a best practice to secure each seed with the utmost care.

-6. **Testing the Wallet**
+5. **Testing the Wallet**
    - It's advisable to test the wallet by sending a small amount of Bitcoin to it and then trying to access these funds using the wallet.

 ## Backup PDFs